In the past, I only knew Kobe beef and Matsusaka beef and a couple more, but nowadays cows all over Japan offer delicious meat.

 It is a shame that I cannot remember the name of the bar.

-A very pleasant female owner recommended us to try the local Awamori ( strong Okinawan liquor distilled from rice or millet) with water.
+A very pleasant female owner recommended we try the local Awamori (strong Okinawan liquor distilled from rice or millet) with water.

 She served some nibbles, too.